 Ambassador Lincoln Bloomfield

-Ambassador Bloomfield is Chairman of the Stimson Center, a nonpartisan security think tank in Washington, D.C.
-He is Founder and President of Palmer Coates; senior adviser at Akin Gump Strauss Hauer & Feld; Operating Partner at Pegasus Capital Advisors; and Senior Adviser at ZeroBase Energy, which is the world’s leading developer of on-site, point-of-use energy products, catalyzing the transition to sustainable energy independence.
-Ambassador Bloomfield previously was a Presidential Special Envoy, from 2008-2009, leading U.S. efforts to protect international aviation from shoulder-fired anti-aircraft missiles.
-Ambassador Bloomfield served as the Assistant Secretary of State for Political Military Affairs from 2001 to 2005.
-He was also the President’s Special Representative on the landmine issue and led the U.S. government’s international outreach on critical infrastructure protection, including cybersecurity.
+Ambassador Bloomfield is Chairman Emeritus of the Stimson Center and a Director of The Last Kilometer, a Detroit non-profit supporting energy access, resiliency and sustainability for underdeveloped areas of the world.
+He is President of Palmer Coates LLC; non-attorney consultant at Akin Gump Strauss Hauer & Feld; and a principal with three technology startups related to sustainability.
+He was a Presidential Special Envoy, from 2008-2009, leading U.S. efforts to protect international aviation from shoulder-fired anti-aircraft missiles, and Assistant Secretary of State for Political Military Affairs from 2001 to 2005, serving concurrently as the President’s Special Representative on the landmine issue and head of the U.S. government’s international outreach on critical infrastructure protection, including cybersecurity.

 The Honorable Henrietta Holsman Fore